 Adding diversity to your failover connections can help you prevent sudden downtime.
-Including a wireless circuit like LTE, in your failover solution can ensure you’re protected in even the most extreme circumstances.
+Including a wireless circuit like LTE or 5G, in your failover solution can ensure you’re protected in even the most extreme circumstances.

 Which Wireless System is best for your business?

 “Wireless” is a broad term – fortunately, it means you have a lot of options.
 Typically, wireless connections are not as fast or reliable as a wired connection but they make great backup circuits due to their availability and ever-increasing reliability and capacity.

 - 5G/LTE internet uses cellular network coverage to get businesses online in remote areas that lack wired infrastructure.
 In more urban areas, it makes a great option for failover connectivity.
 With speeds up to 300mbps, 5G/LTE makes for a high-performance failover internet connection, and as network upgrades roll out across the world, it’s only getting better.

 - Satellite Internet can provide up to 100 Mbps and is available in most remote locations.
 Relying on low-orbit satellites to transmit data, this method is subject to a lot of interference, and speeds are often slow.
 However, in remote locations, it can mean the difference between having internet or not – and as a failover connection, it will be there even if your nearest cell towers go down.

 - Fixed Wireless Internet has a wide range of profile offerings.
 If you’re looking for a more robust backup connection this might be a great choice for you.
 However, this solution is typically a bit more expensive.

 How crucial is Failover Connectivity for my Business?